Safest Teeth Whiteners

 A higher concentration of xylitol (8.26%) was also shown to reduce skin irritation.
 Furthermore, xylitol is proven to have antimicrobial and cooling effects on the skin, which shows its potential application in wound care.4

 Xylitol is a prebiotic that promotes healthy gut flora.
-Clinical evidence shows that a xylitol chewing gum helps relieve constipation and encourages bowel movement, especially after undergoing a Caesarian section or elective proctectomy.4
+Clinical evidence shows that xylitol chewing gum helps relieve constipation and encourages bowel movement, especially after undergoing a Caesarian section or elective proctectomy.4

-Nasal sprays that contain xylitol prevent the growth of certain bacteria in the airways.
+Nasal sprays that contain xylitol prevent the growth of certain harmful bacteria in the airways.
 It also improves the quality of life in patients with sinusitis and non-allergic nasal congestion.4

 Xylitol consumption in children lowers their risk for ear infections by up to 25%.
-It didn’t matter whether they received xylitol as a chewing gum or lozenge.
+It didn’t matter whether they received xylitol as chewing gum or lozenge.
 They continued to enjoy the same protection against acute otitis media (AOM).9

 In this article